nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 - Page 4, Column 2, Paragraph 4, Line 1: The first **The** in **The 1160 dates were** has to be removed.
 This sentence could also be replaced with **Of the 1701 dates, 1160 were measured on**

-- Page 5, Column 1, Paragraph 1, Line 1: **burial type** and **burial construction** should be put in italics.
+- Page 5, Column 1, Paragraph 1, Line 1: **burial type** and **burial construction** should be put in italics

-- Page 6, Column 2, Paragraph 3, Line 7: Missing full stop at the end of the paragraph.
+- Page 6, Column 2, Paragraph 3, Line 7: Missing full stop at the end of the paragraph

 - Page 6, Column 2, Paragraph 5, Line 4: Missing plural form. **1400/200 = 7 section** -> **1400/200 = 7 sections**